 - 2 garlic cloves minced

-- 1 teaspoon fresh grated ginger or ginger paste
+- 1 teaspoon ginger grated or paste

 - 1 package Ling Ling Chinese-Style Vegetable Fried Rice